 The spirit is convivial, but there’s no doubt: Winning is everything to these fans, who wear scarves that say “No Pity” and shout chants all match long — especially against the Timbers’ arch-rivals, the Seattle Sounders and the Vancouver Whitecaps, whom they battle for the Cascadia Cup.
 As you might imagine, soccer tickets sell out quickly in Portland.
 But if you get shut out, don’t fret.
 Pull up a barstool instead, because the game is likely to be on every TV in town.

 The Timbers season runs from March–October.
-The Thorns play April-August.
+The Thorns play April–August.
+NOTE: Due to stadium renovations, the first 2019 season home games for both teams are delayed until June.
 Buy individual tickets here.